Skip to content

-Thornage Hall Independent Living provides supported living accommodation in 5 houses located in the beautiful surroundings of the Thornage Hall estate.
+Thornage Hall Independent Living is a non profitable organisation that provides supported living accommodation in five houses located in the beautiful surroundings of the Thornage Hall estate.

 We run a biodynamic farm which provides food for those living in our houses, as well as sales to local organic outlets.
-We have built on the success of the farm and have converted farm buildings into studios for our Day Services offering a range of craft, IT and artistic activity - greatly enriching the lives of those people with learning disabilities who have a thirst to develop new skills within a working environment.
+We have built on the success of the farm and have converted farm buildings into studios for our Day Services offering a range of workshops - greatly enriching the lives of those people with learning disabilities who have a thirst to develop new skills within a working environment.

 Recognition of 100 Norfolk and Suffolk businesses actively leading the way in sustainable and environmental business practice.